CONSTITUTION AND RULES

 (b) Officers -

-i.
 President - A President shall hold office for 5 years and can be re-elected for a further term.
+The President will be chosen by the Committee.

-(c) Committee - The names of those nominated with the names of the proposer and seconder and the names of the retiring members of the Committee who are willing to stand for re- election shall be published together with a record of attendance's at the Committee Meetings during the previous year.
+(c) Committee - The names of those nominated with the names of the proposer and seconder who must be fully paid up members, and the names of the retiring members of the Committee who are willing to stand for re- election shall be published together with a record of attendances at the Committee Meetings during the previous year.

 ii.
 The Committee to serve for 5 years, three members to retire annually in rotation.